-Completed in 1895 by famed architects McKim, Mead, and White, the Central Library’s original building is known for its perfect proportions, classical serenity, and elegance.
-Featuring Bates Hall’s majestic barrel-arched ceiling, murals by the renowned French artist Pierre Puvis de Chavannes, the Abbey Room’s "Quest of the Holy Grail" murals, John Singer Sargent murals, and a magnificent deep interior courtyard, the building is a constant source of aesthetic surprise and satisfaction.
-The Central Library’s Johnson building first opened in 1972, is currently undergoing renovations designed by William Rawn Associates, currently undergoing renovations.
+Completed in 1895 by famed architects McKim, Mead, and White, the Central Library’s McKim building is known for its classical serenity and elegance.
+Featuring Bates Hall’s majestic barrel-arched ceiling, John Singer Sargent murals, and an interior courtyard, the building is a constant source of aesthetic surprise and satisfaction.
+The Central Library’s Johnson building reopened to the public in July 2016 after a multi-year renovation.
+Designed by William Rawn Associates, Architects, Inc. the renovation preserved the integrity of architect Philip Johnson’s 1972 construction while making it more open and connected, removing plinths and walls to facilitate an open view of the mezzanine and first floor, and using a vibrant color scheme that draws on the McKim building.

 Boston Public Library, Central Branch